kcaylee/CipherForge/README.md

-# CipherForge 🔒
+# 🔐 CipherForge

-CipherForge is a robust and user-friendly password generator designed to help users create secure and highly customizable passwords.
-In today's digital world, where strong passwords are essential for protecting online accounts and sensitive information, CipherForge offers an intuitive solution for generating passwords that meet modern security standards.
-Users can define the complexity of their passwords by choosing the number of letters, numbers, and symbols, ensuring the result is tailored to their needs.
+**CipherForge** is a robust and user-friendly **password generator** built in JavaScript.
+It empowers users to create secure and highly customizable passwords that meet modern security standards.

+---

+## ✨ Key Features

+- 🔢 **Custom Length** – Choose the desired password length.
+- 🔠 **Character Control** – Include/exclude:
+  - Uppercase letters
+  - Lowercase letters
+  - Numbers
+  - Symbols
+- 🧠 **Secure Generation** – Built-in logic ensures randomness and complexity.
+- 💡 **User-Friendly Interface** – Simple prompts guide users through the generation process (CLI or web-based).

+---

+## 💻 Technologies Used

+- **JavaScript** – Core logic and password generation engine.

+---

+## 📌 Why Use CipherForge?

+In a digital age where password strength is critical for protecting personal and professional data, **CipherForge** provides a simple yet powerful tool for generating secure, tailored passwords with ease.

+---